richardimaoka/alpakka-blog-post/README.md

 If you are not familiar with Docker, [download Cassandra](http://cassandra.apache.org/download/), unarchive it, set PATH to the Cassandra bin directory

-### Set up Maven and package it
+### Set up Maven and package runnable jar

-The example includes [pom.xml](https://github.com/richardimaoka/alpakka-blog-post/blob/master/pom.xml), so that you can use Maven to create a runnable jar file.
+The example [source code repository](https://github.com/richardimaoka/alpakka-blog-post) includes [pom.xml](https://github.com/richardimaoka/alpakka-blog-post/blob/master/pom.xml), so that you can use Maven to create a runnable jar file.
-If you don't have maven set up, go to the [Maven main page](https://maven.apache.org/), download and install it.
+If you don't have Maven set up, go to the [Maven main page](https://maven.apache.org/), download and install it.

 Then, `git clone` the example code repository, and invoke the `mvn package` command as follows: